Agfiras/Battery-Driver_Hub/README.md

 ## How to test
-It's recommended to **test in a Adok HUB** during development, since faulty drivers might crash or corrupt the computer and computers do not run with COM Express board.
+It's recommended to **test in a Adok HUB** during development, since faulty drivers might crash or corrupt the computer and it will crash since the computer do not run with COM Express board.
 You can use the "checkpoint" feature to roll back the machine to a known good state in case of driver installations problems.

 ### Prerequisites
 Prerequisites for the _host_ computer: